mbuczko/cerber-oauth2-provider/README.md

 `(set-authentication-url! url)`

-Sets up a authentication URL, if it needs to be other than "/login".
+Sets up an OAuth2 authentication URL ("/login" by default).

+`(set-unauthorized-url! url)`

+Sets up location where browser redirects in case of `HTTP 401 Unauthorized` ("/login" by default).

 ### errors